xandao-dev/thetan-arena-sniper/README.md

 ### Introduction

 There are a few things you need to know before using the bot.
-There are some variables that can be changed according to your need, they are in src/utils/constants.js.
+There are some variables that can be changed according to your need, they are in [constants file](./src/utils/constants.ts).

 First, this bot selects the cheap characters through the Expected Earn Rate which is the percentage of profit in relation to the purchase price and the possible sale price.

 The sales price estimate is based on how much profit a character can generate.
-I think it's a good estimate the sale price to be the same value that the character manages to generate profit when the win rate is 40%. you can adjust this value in the constants file in BATTLE_WIN_RATE.
-You can check how much the character generates by 40% in the [Thetan Arena Tool](https://thetanarenatool.io/).
+When the win rate is 40%, we estimate the sale price to the same amount which would make the character generate a profit.
+You can adjust this value in the [constants file](./src/utils/constants.ts) in BATTLE_WIN_RATE.
+You can check how much the character generates by 40% in the
+[Thetan Arena Tool](https://thetanarenatool.io/).

 These are the constants I recommend tweaking: